Euphorbia brachycera

 Euphorbia brachycera is a species of flowering plant in the Euphorbiaceae family.
 It is referred to by the common name horned spurge and is native to Northern Mexico and the Rocky Mountains of the US.
 It is a rhizomatous herbaceous perennial growing in spreading mats, with narrow green leaves and yellow flowerheads.
-It usually grows on calcareous soils.
+It can grow up to 2 ft tall.
+Some of its habitats include canyons, sandy or gravelly slopes, pine-oak woodlands, and mixed coniferous forest.